devicetree-org/devicetree-specification/source/introduction.rst

 The word *may* is used to indicate a course of action permissible within the limits of the standard (*may* equals *is permitted*).

-..
-FIXME - use reference to appendix A in case the numbering changes

 Examples of device tree constructs are frequently shown in *Device Tree Syntax* form.
-See *Appendix A Device Tree Source Format (version 1)* for an overview of this syntax.
+See section :ref:`chapter-devicetree-source-format` for an overview of this syntax.

 Relationship to IEEE™ 1275 and |epapr|